adepatie/vern-cli/README.md

    [Introduction to MongoDB](http://www.mongodb.org/about/introduction/) - Mongo's own introduction to their JSON based [NoSQL Database](http://www.mongodb.com/nosql-explained)

+Once you are more familiar with how MongoDB works and have it installed go ahead and run `mongod` in a new terminal.
+This will start the database server.

-Data in VERN is structured by Models in the back-end server, pulled and posted to and from the database by the server, called to and from the front-end with services, and passed to our views by  Angular Controllers.
+Data in VERN is structured by Models in the back-end server, created and managed in the back-end by Controllers, pulled and posted to and from the database by the server, called to and from the front-end with services, and passed to our views by Angular Controllers.

 ##IMAGE